Woosmap/geofencing-cordova-plugin/getting_started.md

 # Woosmap Geofencing SDK Cordova Plugin
-This Cordova plugin extends the functionality offered by Woosmap Geofencing Mobile SDKs.
-Find more about Woosmap Geofencing SDK [here.](https://deploy-preview-386--developers-woosmap.netlify.app/products/geofencing-sdk/get-started/)
+This Cordova plugin extends the functionality offered by the Woosmap Geofencing Mobile SDKs.
+Find more about the Woosmap Geofencing SDK [here.](https://deploy-preview-386--developers-woosmap.netlify.app/products/geofencing-sdk/get-started/)

 ### Getting started
 ---
-**Prepration of Mac/Windows for Cordova**
+**Preparation of Mac/Windows for Cordova**
-Before you begin make sure you have installed and setup Cordova on your machine.
+Before you begin, make sure you have installed and setup Cordova on your machine.
 * [Installing Cordova on Mac](https://www.tomspencer.dev/blog/2017/05/29/a-guide-to-installing-cordova-on-your-mac/)
 * [Installing Cordova on Windows](https://www.tomspencer.dev/blog/2017/05/30/a-guide-to-installing-cordova-on-windows-10/)